 To get the affiliate website connected, it may be necessary to contact the administrator of the website in question.
 Most websites run differently from each other, so obtaining a code might be necessary.
 From here, you have 2 options: manual entry or tag manager.

 The former means that you can paste this code to your website’s code to link your tracking to the affiliate.
 Manual entry is more useful if you’re tracking one website.
 However, if you’re looking for how to add multiple websites to Google Analytics, you might have to use the Google tag manager to connect your affiliates.

 Once this is done, you’re ready to track clicks on a website with google analytics.
 If you want to make certain that you’ve implemented the tracking code, check GA4 and measure user visits in the real-time report.
 You can now also customise your events to your liking.

 GA4 WordPress tracking For Existing Properties

 Similar to the previous steps, you can create a property, add the details you need, and obtain a code.
 If you have an existing WordPress property, return to an existing UA property by pressing the Admin button.
 Now you can select your UA Property from the drop-down menu.
-Next, Go to “Tracking Info” option in the dropdown enter your “Tracking” code there.
+Next, Go to the “Tracking Info” option in the dropdown and enter your “Tracking” code there.

 After this, switch to the new GA4 Property with the new GA4 Property from the drop-down menu.
 Select the stream you created above, look for “Connected Site Tags”, and click on it.
 You can paste the tracking ID here, give it a nickname (for better cataloguing), and click on connect.